U.S., UK Navies Conduct Unmanned Exercise in Arabian Gulf

-(221007-N-OC333-1084) MANAMA, Bahrain (Oct.
-7, 2022) U.S. 5th Fleet personnel monitor visuals transmitted from an unmanned surface vessel (USV) in Task Force 59’s Robotics Operations Center during exercise Phantom Scope, Oct.
-7. During the exercise, USVs operated in conjunction with crewed ships and naval command centers ashore in Bahrain.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Mark Thomas Mahmod)
+(221007-N-NS602-1002) ARABIAN GULF (Oct.
+7, 2022) Saildrone Explorer unmanned surface vessels (USV) operate with USS Delbert D. Black (DDG 119), HMS Bangor (M109), HMS Chiddingfold (M37) and USCGC Robert Goldman (WPC 1142) in the Arabian Gulf during exercise Phantom Scope, Oct.
+7. During the bilateral exercise between the United States and United Kingdom, USVs operated in conjunction with crewed ships and naval command centers ashore in Bahrain.
+(U.S. Navy photo by Chief Mass Communication Specialist Roland Franklin)

 |Date Taken: